-To address these challenges, UNDP Moldova launched the Moldova Digital Transformation Project (Accelerating Digital Transformation in Public Sector in the Republic of Moldova Project).
+In line with these priorities and to address the challenges mentioned above, UNDP Moldova launched the Moldova Digital Transformation Project (Accelerating Digital Transformation in Public Sector in the Republic of Moldova Project).
 The Project aims to improve access to and quality of public services and business conditions through accelerated digital transformation of government processes and business model(s).